Thinking Outside the Book

 Course Description:

-An unfortunate side effect of the focus on SAT and AP scores is that history is frequently taught in a way that’s highly regimented: What students need to learn is just “what’s on the test.”
-This can be very demoralizing for students who have a genuine interest in asking the sorts of questions historians actually ask in their professional explorations.
-With the new changes to the AP US History class, this emphasis will hopefully change!
-This course is designed to encourage curious students to learn about perspectives or aspects of history that tend to be left out of history books and also to give them a chance to look at some “big picture” questions and historical trends that don’t fit easily into a “chapter” and so rarely get adequate consideration in a history book.
+An unfortunate side effect of the focus on SAT and AP scores is that schools often teach history in a way that’s highly regimented.
+Essentially, what students need to learn is just “what’s on the test.”
+This can demoralize students who have a genuine interest in asking the sorts of questions historians actually ask.
+This course encourages curious students to learn about perspectives and aspects of history that tend to be left out of history books.
+It also gives students a chance to look at some “big picture” questions and historical trends that don’t fit easily into a “chapter” and so rarely get adequate consideration in a history book.

 The focus of the class is, by nature, flexible and will follow the student’s interests.
 Some of the big questions I find particularly important are the patterns of historical progression that have shaped the development of the world as we know it: the creation of the market economy, of secular national states, and of urbanized societies.

-The course would be ideal for students who are interested in history, whether or not they intend to pursue AP classes.
-Though not designed to be a primer for any particular class, it will add depth and flexibility of understanding to any course a student is taking or plans to take.
-It would also be a great help for students who would like to study history, political science, or international politics in college, as the style and content of the course will more closely resemble a college seminar.
+Though not designed to be a primer for any particular class, this course adds depth and flexibility of understanding to a student’s understanding of history.
+It also prepares students to study history, political science, or international politics in college, as the style and content of the course will more closely resemble a college seminar.

 Make the Most of the Summer!